Apteryx009/OSProject1/readme.md

 4: Round Robin

-run.py is like the bash file given in the promt, data generated from this is stored in data
+run.py is like the bash file given in the promt, data generated from this is stored in data NOTICE If you use this file, you will need to modify the file path

 data/1 holds the data of each and every process (this is just for records not for actual execution) data/2 holds the averages of the processes, it holds the average TAT per second, Total_Throughput Per Second ,CPU_Util (%), Avg Processses in_RQ